Gustavo Barroso

-Gustavo Adolfo Luiz Dodt da Cunha Barroso (December 29, 1888 – December 3, 1959) was a Brazilian lawyer, writer and politician associated with Brazilian Integralism and antisemitism.
+Gustavo Adolfo Luiz Dodt da Cunha Barroso (December 29, 1888 – December 3, 1959) was a Brazilian antisemite lawyer, historian, writer and politician associated with Brazilian Integralism.
 He was also known by the pseudonym João do Norte.
 Being considered a master of Brazilian folklore, he was the first director of the National Historical Museum and one of the leaders of the Brazilian Integralist Action, being one of its most prominent ideologists.

 He is considered the most anti-Semitic Brazilian intellectual, whose ideas were close to those of Nazi theorists.
-Barroso wrote that he did not agree with Hitler's anti-Semitism and justified his attacks on Jews with an alleged fight against racism.
-As he himself put it:

-Biography
+A significant portion of the historiography emphasizes that Barroso’s antisemitism was framed not in racial terms, but as a moral concern.

+There also scholars who affirm that he manifests traditional catholic forms of antisemitism.

+Barroso explicitly rejected racial interpretations.
+He positioned himself as an anti-racist writer fighting what he viewed as jewish racism.

 Early life

 Barroso was born in Fortaleza, son of Antônio Filinto Barroso and Ana Dodt Barroso, he studied at day schools São José, Partenon Cearense and Liceu do Ceará.
 He studied at the Faculty of Law of Ceará linked to the Federal University of Ceará (UFC), graduating in 1911 from the Faculty of Law of Rio de Janeiro, currently the National Faculty of Law of the Federal University of Rio de Janeiro (UFRJ).
 He was half German by birth, his mother coming from Württemberg.